VarchasvH/aws-3tier/README.md

 ![Link to the structure](https://miro.medium.com/v2/resize:fit:828/format:webp/1*PDHya_zt_n657nYUAm1OeA.jpeg)

 ---
-## What we are trying to acheive?
+## What we are trying to achieve?
-1. **Modularity:** It helps us manage each part of the application independently and it also helps us recover quickly from an unexpected disaster by foucsing solely on the faulty part.
+1. **Modularity:** It helps us manage each part of the application independently and it also helps us recover quickly from an unexpected disaster by focusing solely on the faulty part.

 2. **High Scalability:** Every tier of this architecture can scale automatically when the traffic and number of requests are increased.
 This can easily done by using Auto Scaling groups as they scale up or down according to the network traffic and demand.